dannyk08/project_tic_tac_meme/readme.md

 	I think/believe that the buttons will be called/addressed by being attached to an id or class and be called through a function the function could be to start the game, push on buttons of pictures/memes

+---------------------------------- REQUIREMENTS -------------------------------

+Make sure to do all of the following with your app.

+	* Render a game board in the browser

+		- object Board
+			- attr

+			- behav

+		- object Pictures/memes
+			- attr

+			- behav

+		- object box
+			- attr

+			- behav

+		- object Player1
+			- attr

+			- behav

+		- object Player1
+			- attr

+			- behav

+	* Switch turns between X and O (or whichever markers you select)

+	* Declare a winner if a player gets three in a row, cat's game if neither does

+	* Allow for two players to compete on separate devices